ACCORDING TO YOUR LANGUAGE

 2. Why did previous attempts fail?

-Many attempts have been made, notably by Rav Kook in the early 20th century, Rav Adin Steinsaltz in 2004, and even Napoleon in 1806.
-Each had its own context, but lacked a true popular base, unity among the sages, or national and international support.
-Today, the world is ripe for this new and ancestral voice.
-Technology is bringing sages together, consciences are opening, and the need for justice is becoming urgent.
+Many attempts have been made, notably by Rabbi Yosef Karo (author of the Shulchan Aruch), Rav Kook in the early 20th century, Rav Adin Steinsaltz in 2004, and even Napoleon in 1806.
+Each had its own context, but lacked a true popular foundation, unity among the sages, or national and international support.
+Today, the world is ripe for this voice that is both new and ancient.
+Technology enables sages to gather, minds are opening, and the need for justice is becoming urgent.

 3. Should the Messiah come before or after the Sanhedrin?